The Best Non-Alcoholic Beverages and Mocktail Recipes

 Brooklyn’s four Special Effects brews rank at the top of the n/a class in terms of full-bodied flavor and personality, yet brewmaster Garrett Oliver is still tweaking the recipes.
 “Wait another three months and we’ll be even better!” he says.
 I love the original dry-hopped amber (in the psychedelic blue-and-yellow can), but all four styles are worth sampling.

-With bright hits of juniper, pine, and citrus peel, Monday’s gin is my favorite of many excellent offerings in a crowded category.
+With bright hits of juniper, pine and citrus peel, the gin made by Monday is my favorite of many excellent offerings in a crowded category.
 Try it in a G&T with Fever Tree tonic.
 (Fever Tree mixers make everything better: use them in any drink and you’re already halfway home.)
-Bonus points for the stylish Deco-themed packaging, which you would happily display on your bar.
+Bonus points for the stylish Art Deco-themed packaging, which you would happily display on your bar.
 Monday also makes a dependably versatile whiskey, which has a nice spicy bite from capsaicin (the compound that gives heat to chile peppers), mimicking the sting of alcohol.
 The company has just introduced a new mezcal.

 Lyre Spirit Co.